 The Tell-Tale Project

 You may think me to be crazy when you hear this story.
 But I am not crazy.
-I'm as level-headed and logical as I've ever been.
+I’m as level-headed and logical as I’ve ever been.
 Just listen to my story.
-I will relate all the details in the most excruciating plainness that no other interpretation can be reached.
+I will relate all the details in the most excruciating plainness such that no other interpretation can be reached.

 I worked in my cube.
 Tirelessly, day after day.
 I meticulously created instructions.
 I know my job and execute it with exactness.
 This exactness is precisely what led to the conditions I alluded to at the beginning of this story, but let me not get ahead of myself.